the1lab/1lab/src/Cat/Internal/Base.lagda.md

              → f ∘i (g ∘i h) ≡ ((f ∘i g) ∘i h)
 ```

-However, we do need to add naturality conditions.
+However, we do need to add naturality conditions; from the perspective
+of the internal language, this requires that the category structure on
+$(C_0, C_1)$ be stable under substitution.

 ```agda
       idi-nat : ∀ {Γ Δ} {x : Hom Δ C₀}